2023 Tucson Folk Festival

 Jacome Plaza Stage

-All Proceeds Benefit the 38th Annual Tucson Folk Festival.
-The finalist performances will be livestreamed on our broadcast page and later made available on the Tucson Folk Festival YouTube Channel.
+All Proceeds Benefit the Annual Tucson Folk Festival.
+The finalist performances will be filmed and later made available on the Tucson Folk Festival YouTube Channel.

 ABOUT

 The Stefan George Memorial Songwriting Competition is a beloved part of the festival each year – a chance for established and emerging songwriters to share new insights, new songs inspired by the times, and play for an audience that is hanging on every lyric.
-Each year, over 75 entrants compete for 10 spots in the finalist showcase at the Tucson Folk Festival.
+Each year, over 80 entrants compete for a spot in the finalist showcase at the Tucson Folk Festival.
 The winner of this showcase receives a coveted evening slot at the Saturday night festival.

 Each year, a 1st Place, 2nd Place, and 3rd Place winner are decided by a panel of judges considering the performers’ originality and uniqueness, song structures and arrangement, talent, and general stage presence.